kunmi02/exchange-bot/README.md

 2. Make sure you have Ruby and Bundle installed.
 3. Open terminal from the root directory of the cloned project.
 4. Run `bundle install` to install all packages.
-5. Go to web.telegram.com
+5. Go to web.telegram.org
-6. Create an account with your mobile number
-7. Create a new bot by chatting up botfather, then follow the instructions.
-8. A token will be generated for your bot which you need to copy and keep safe
-9. search for the name of your bot.
+6. Search for exchange bot
-12. Click on the bot and send `/start` to get instructions on how to run the bot
+7. Type `/start`  and send to get instructions on how to interact with the bot

 ![screenshot](assets/screen2.png)